arcadiapage/arcadiapage.github.io/favorite-links.md

 ![](https://64.media.tumblr.com/460e90cbd60d50f37a59236acbd41a19/tumblr_orvdjmknOr1ucpx1qo2_r1_250.gif){: .mx-auto.d-block :}

 ✨ This library is a curated collection of favorite resources I've discovered across the Internet.
+This collection is especially useful if you feel like taking a break from social media.

 ✨ As a library visitor, feel free to leave a comment in the chatbox.
 If you have more in-depth inquires (or noticed any broken links 😬), sending me an [email](mailto:arcadia@arcadiapage.com) would be better.